hameedahl/movieList/README.md

 ## About

-This web application is designed for movie enthusiasts to keep track of their watched movies and TV series.
+This web application is designed for movie enthusiasts to keep track of the movies and TV series they watch.
 Key highlights of the project include:

 - Utilizing Python and Django to create the application's back-end.
 - Integrating two external APIs to fetch movie and TV show data.